Propose a Project Guidelines

 - Purpose of Project – List specific objectives.

-- Description of Project Area – State a brief, but thorough description of proposed project.
-Give specific location, type of area (attach map if available), mule deer herd size and use of area.
+- Description of Project Area – State a brief, but thorough description of the proposed project.
+Give specific location, type of area (attach map if available), mule deer herd size and use of the area.
 USFS use Forest and District, BLM use District and Resource area.
 Fish and Game agencies use Wildlife area or similar designation.
 Private landowners use acreage and zone.

 - How will project enhance the mule deer resource – specifics.

-- Identify specific use of MDF funds for this project – Give a proposed use and breakdown of funds requested.
+- Identify the specific use of MDF funds for this project – Give a proposed use and breakdown of funds requested.

 - Additional Comments – Conclude with any information, not described above, which will aide MDF State Technical Advisory Committee in evaluating the proposed project.